 Ludicrous Speed: Physically, modern F1 cars, even as far back as the ground effect days in the late '70s and early '80s, were and still are extremely physically demanding cars to drive.
 Modern drivers are often examples of physical fitness just to cope with the G-forces of acceleration, braking and turning.
 Mentally, F1 cars accelerate and corner so quickly and are meant to be driven so fast in order to generate grip via downforce that a normal person would simply be unable to think as fast as the car can maneuver, which was lampshaded literally by Richard Hammond when he tried driving the Renault F1 car.

 Current F1 cars are even somewhat slower than the cars of yonder.
-Many of the the lap records date from 2004 as this was the last year that 3.0 litre V10 engines and tyre changes were allowed (V10's were used in 2005 but as the tyres had to last the whole race the rubber compounds were harder and therefore slower).
+Many of the the lap records date from 2004 as this was the last year that 3-litre V10 engines and tyre changes were allowed (V10's were used in 2005 but as the tyres had to last the whole race the rubber compounds were harder and therefore slower).
 Less powerful 2.4 litre V8 engine rules were implemented in 2006 and since then engine development has been more highly restricted and many of the more complex aerodynamics have also been outlawed.
 The F1 cars with the highest horsepower outputs, and thus the fastest acceleration, were the late turbo era machines.
 Extremely wide, low, with ridiculously powerful engines (since the introduction of turbo chargers the engine power skyrocketed to the point that FIA had to officially limit it at 1000 bhp late into the period) and wide, ultrasoft tires, these were easily capable of up to 380 kph on the straights.
 During the ground effect era in the late 70's to early 80's the cars were somewhat slower overall, but due to the aerodynamic effects they generated so much downforce that they were but glued to the track, which allowed drivers to corner without lowering the speed.
-Unfortunately, even the minor handling problems like a somewhat higher curb or a stone under the wheel tented to disturb the ground effect, resulting in car immediately losing much of the downforce and catapulting out of the corner at high speed, which has finally lead to the ground effect ban in 1983.
+Unfortunately, even the minor handling problems like a somewhat higher curb or a stone under the wheel tented to disturb the ground effect, resulting in car immediately losing much of the downforce and catapulting out of the corner at high speed, which led to the ground effect ban in 1983.

 Did we mention that this happened merely 2 days before his birthday?